msramalho/Pyhparser/README.md

-# Python Hackathon Parser
-### The Hackahton Quintessence
+# Python Hackathon Parser - The Hackahton Quintessence
----

 ## What is this?
-Pyhparser is a tool that parses input files from competitions by simply specifying the format the data is in.
+Pyhparser is a tool that parses input files in *hackathons* by simply specifying the format the data is in.

 ## Why would you use it?
 Because you don't want to waste time in time-sensitive competitions naming, casting, iterating and reading variables.
 You want to focus on challenge and not on data parsing!